All Episodes

 Well, it's happening again and again.

-Well, they should that first of all, that should have already happened.
+Well, first of all, that should have already happened.

-We know, according to media reports, in fact, that uh conversations that uh General Flynn may have had with uh government officials with Russia regarding transition matters, that may have taken place during that period.
+We know, according to media reports, in fact, that conversations that General Flynn may have had with government officials with Russia regarding transition matters, that may have taken place during that period.

 Media's report about that.

-Strack was the one who ultimately interviews Flynn, of course.
+Strzok was the one who ultimately interviews Flynn.

-Those interviews, this is the time frame, folks.
+Of course, those interviews, this is the timeframe, folks.

 No text messaging available between the two parties at issue here.